Nadializcano/Word-Counter/Readme.md

 ## Specifications

-*The program gets a letter from the user.
-(The simplest spec is just to gather a letter).
+* The program gets a letters from the user.
+(The simplest spec is just to gather a letter that will be count and compared later).
 Example input: "C"
 Example output: True
-*The program takes only letters.
-Example input: C4t
-Example output: False
-*The program takes 2 letters and see if they match and return 1 if they do so.
+* The program takes 2 letters and see if they match.(After .Split it should take to letter and see if they match).
 Example input: C C
 Example output: 1
-*The program compares 2 words of more than 2 letters and return 1 of they match.
+* The program compares 2 words of more than 2 letters and return 1 of they match.
 Example input: Cat Cat
 Example output: 1
-*The program takes a sentence and break it into words.(Is easier to count in this way) Example input: Cat is black.
-Example output: “Cat” “is” “black”
-*The program takes a sentence and a word and check how many times the word is inside the sentence returning the number of times that the word is present.
+* The program takes a sentence and a word and check how many times the word is inside the sentence returning the number of times that the word is present.(As it takes the words and split them, It will count how may times the word is in the sentence).
 Example input: Pumi is a cat, the cat is black.
 Example output: 2